mickeyshaughnessy/StarConflict/README.md

 the validator functionality on the game clients, so only valid events are sent to the server.

+After a valid event is received, the update function instantiates the game - creates a Card/Player representation for each card or player in the game.

-Valid events are then processed, triggering various functions that modify the game state.
+Events are then processed, triggering various Card and Player methods that modify the game state.
 A final game state is then stored in Redis, pushed to the client, and the program waits for the next event.

 -------
 --------